tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 [ACK]                  -------->                          | Flight |
                                                           +--------+
 ~~~
-{: #dtls-post-handshake-ticket title="Message flights for the NewSessionTicket message"}
+{: #dtls-post-handshake-ticket title="Message Flights for the NewSessionTicket Message"}

-KeyUpdate, NewConnectionId and RequestConnectionId follow a similar
+KeyUpdate, NewConnectionId, and RequestConnectionId follow a similar
 pattern to NewSessionTicket: a single message sent by one side
 followed by an ACK by the other.